NLnetLabs/krill-manual/source/trust-anchor.rst

 .. code-block:: bash

-  krillta proxy signer show-request > ./request.json
+  krillta proxy signer show-request --format json > ./request.json

 ..
-Note:: We may change the format from json to signed CMS in the near future, probably before this is released.
+Note:: the request JSON includes both a readable representation of the
+    request that is made by the ``proxy`` for the ``signer``, and a base64 encoded signed (CMS) object containing that same request.
+Any attempt to tamper with the clear text part of the request, the corresponding response for that matter, will result in a validation failure and rejection.

 Process TA Proxy Request
 ------------------------